Manu Sharma: Personal life

 Sharma was born in 1977.
-His father was a member of parliament in the Rajya Sabha during 1990s, elected on an Indian National Congress ticket.
+His father was a member of parliament in the Rajya Sabha during the 1990s, elected on an Indian National Congress ticket.
 He was later elected to the Haryana legislature.
 His uncle is the son-in-law of former President of India, Shankar Dayal Sharma.
-The family owns two sugar mills, at Indri in Haryana, and Patran in Punjab.

-Sharma suffers from asthma and for this reason, he was favoured during his childhood.
+Sharma suffers from asthma.
 He completed two years of undergraduate courses in Commerce at a college in Chandigarh.